DrDanicka/trading_strategy_tester/docs/user/examples/strategy_examples.md

 This section provides a collection of example strategies that can be used with the Trading Strategy Tester.
 Each example demonstrates a different approach to trading, showcasing the flexibility and power of the framework.
 You can use these examples as a starting point for your own strategies or as inspiration for new ideas.

-Every strategy is defined using the `Strategy` class, which allows you to specify the ticker symbol, position type, entry and exit conditions, start and end dates for backtesting, and other parameters that can be seen [here](../../dev/modules/strategy.md).
+Every strategy is defined using the `Strategy` class, which allows you to specify the ticker symbol, position type, entry and exit conditions, start and end dates for backtesting, and other parameters that can be found [here](../../dev/modules/strategy.md).

 ### Importing the necessary modules